MakeSchool/iOS8-Notes/README.md

 ![image](instructionImages/CellIdentifier.png)

-Now that the identifier we have set in code matches the one we have set up in our storyboard, the table view will now which type of cell it needs to instantiate.
+Now that the identifier we have set in code matches the one we have set up in our storyboard, the table view will know which type of cell it needs to instantiate.

 ##Setting up a Custom Class